 Your account information is protected by a password, which you should choose carefully and keep secure.

 All Personal and Anonymous data is stored on encrypted servers hosted by Amazon Web Services (AWS).

-Personal information is collected inside of the Am app through forms and drop down menus where individuals actively consent to share their personal information.
+Personal information is collected inside of the Am app through forms and drop-down menus where individuals actively consent to share their personal information.
 The information is immediately de-identified and securely stored until the user account with which it is associated is deleted.
 Accounts can be deleted upon written request to firstname.lastname@example.org.
 Accounts are also deleted after 2 years of inactivity.
-Data associated with deleted all user accounts are anonymized and retained for an indefinite amount of time for research and development purposes.
+Data associated with deleted all user accounts are anonymised and retained for an indefinite amount of time for research and development purposes.
 Anonymisation is the process of removing personal identifiers, both direct and indirect, that may lead to an individual being identified.

 All data is encrypted in storage.

 All data is encrypted in transit.

 Upon discovery of a data breach, notice shall be made to all affected users of MI products no later than 72 hours after the discovery of the breach.
 Incidents will also be reported to relevant stakeholders and to the relevant authorities.

 Users residing in certain countries, including the EU, are afforded certain rights regarding their personal information.
 Except where an exception or exemption applies, these rights include the ability to access, correct, and request deletion of your personal information.
 While these rights are not applicable globally, all MI users can manage their personal information.